top of page

 BIO

-Geetanjali is a California-based Ayurveda practitioner and consultant.
+Geetanjali is an Ayurveda Doctor certified by the National Ayurveda Medical Association (NAMA).
 She has been a speaker at various national conferences like the National Ayurvedic Medical Association (NAMA), International Herb Symposium, Samuel Merritt University, California Institute of Integral Studies and Silicon Valley's Health Technology Forum and At One International Festival in Suzhou, China where she moderated a panel of Ayurveda doctors.
 She pioneered a donation-based clinic at the India Community Center in Milpitas, where she has served over 300 clients.
-She teaches introductory workshops on Ayurveda at Stanford University on a regular basis, focused on a diet and lifestyle perspective of seeing “food as medicine”.
+She teaches introductory workshops on Ayurveda at Stanford University's Health Improvement Program on a regular basis, focused on a diet and lifestyle perspective of seeing “food as medicine”.
 Before her Ayurveda career, Geetanjali was a molecular biologist at Georgetown and Stanford University.

 Geetanjali has a Master of Science (MS) in Biochemistry from Georgetown University and a Masters of Business Administration (MBA) from Maharishi University of Management Sciences.
 She is a graduate of Vedika Global's five-year Ayurveda Clinical Specialist Program.
-After graduating, she also served as its Dean of Ayurveda Studies for the school.
+She has also served as the Dean of Ayurveda Studies for Vedika in 2017.

 prevention